Q - When do we meet?

 Q - How long does a build take?

-Build times vary depending on the size of the home, but average six months from time date of building permit issuance, provided all client selections are made on time.
+Build times vary depending on the size of the home, but average is approximately 6 months from when framing begins provided all client selections are made prior to commencement.

 Q - What is a spec home?

 In building and financial terms, spec is short for speculative.
 At Rooftight, we generally have some inventory of spec homes, built to Rooftight standards with in-demand, professionally-selected finishes, as we speculate there will be market demand for our homes by interested buyers who don’t have the time to wait for a custom build.
-Depending on what point during the build an offer is received on a spec home, there may still be an opportunity to pick some or all finishes.
+Depending on what point during the build an offer is received on a spec home, there may be an opportunity to choose some minimal finishes.

 Q - How do we make an offer?